 A prepayment penalty is a fee that the lender charges in the event you pay off the loan early.
 This penalty is designed to deter the borrower from refinancing into a new loan at a lower interest rate with the same or different lender.

 The on the lender's term sheet, they will clarify their prepayment penalty policy.
-For DSCR rental loans, it is either a 5-4-3-2-1 Prepayment Penalty or a 3-2-1 Prepayment Penalty.
+For DSCR rental loans, it is either a 5-4-3-2-1 Prepayment Penalty, 3-2-1 Prepayment Penalty or Yield Maintenance.